Addex ADX71441 Demonstrates Positive Results in Highly Translational Preclinical Model of Spasticity.

 “Activation of the GABAB receptor is a well-proven mechanism for treatment of spasticity and baclofen, a GABAB agonist is marketed for spasticity and some spinal cord injuries” said Sonia Poli, CSO at Addex “The remarkable data obtained at NSrepair provide the first evidence that the positive allosteric modulator ADX71441 might be a promising therapeutic compound to treat spasticity.”

 Spasticity is a common debilitating complication characterized by a velocity-dependent increase in the tonic stretch reflex, an increase in muscle tone and spasms, which might interfere with movement, speech, or be associated with discomfort or pain.
 Spasticity is usually caused by damage to nerve pathways within the brain or spinal cord that control muscle movement.
 It may occur in association with spinal cord injury, multiple sclerosis, cerebral palsy, stroke, brain or head trauma, amyotrophic lateral sclerosis, hereditary spastic paraplegias, and metabolic diseases such as adrenoleukodystrophy, phenylketonuria, and Krabbe disease.
 Symptoms may include hypertonicity (increased muscle tone), clonus (a series of rapid muscle contractions), exaggerated deep tendon reflexes, muscle spasms, scissoring (involuntary crossing of the legs), and fixed joints (contractures).
 The degree of spasticity varies from mild muscle stiffness to severe, painful, and uncontrollable muscle spasms.
-Spasticity can interfere with rehabilitation in patients with certain disorders, and often interferes with daily activities.
+Spasticity can interfere with recovery in patients with certain disorders, and often interferes with daily activities.
 Treatment may include baclofen, diazepam, tizanidine or clonazepam.
 Physical therapy regimens may include muscle stretching and range of motion exercises to help prevent shrinkage or shortening of muscles and to reduce the severity of symptoms.
 Targeted injection of botulinum toxin into muscles with the most tome can help to selectively weaken these muscles to improve range of motion and function.
 Surgery may be recommended for tendon release or to sever the nerve-muscle pathway.

 About GABAB Activation and ADX71441